Biden aides tap Google chair for chips research effort, officials say

 Hennessy and the selected individuals are set to be announced by the Commerce Department on Tuesday, according to the officials, who declined to be identified.
 They will be responsible for picking a board of trustees to run the National Semiconductor Technology Center.

-That public-private partnership was authorized to lead research on next-generation chips as part of last year's bipartisan $52.7 billion semiconductor manufacturing and research law, which also subsidizes new chip plants.
+That public-private partnership was authorized to lead research on next-generation chips as part of last year's bipartisan US$52.7 billion semiconductor manufacturing and research law, which also subsidises new chip plants.
 The nonprofit board is expected make politically sensitive decisions, including where in the United States to locate the center's research facilities.

 President Joe Biden wants to grow the domestic chipmaking industry to create high-paying jobs, reduce dependence on the major producers in China and Taiwan and to give the United States an edge in the advanced technologies that will power the military technologies of the future.